maaviyahrehman/tts-converter/DOCUMENTATION.md

 ## How It Works
 The program initializes a Tkinter window with fields to input text, select the desired voice, and specify the output filename.
 Upon clicking the "Convert to Speech" button:
 1. The program reads the text input from the user.
-2. The user can select the voice type (Male or Female).
-3. The text is passed to the `pyttsx3` engine, which converts the text to speech.
+2. The text is passed to the `pyttsx3` engine, which converts the text to speech.
-4. The resulting speech is saved as an MP3 file.
+3. The resulting speech is saved as an MP3 file.

 ### Components
 1. **Text Input**: A large text box where the user can type the text to be converted to speech.